nadiamariduena/python-intro-2024-privat/z__all_mds/22_Command_Line_Arguments .md

 ### the conditional

-- if the mood & genre are found in recommendation
+- if the mood & genre are found in recommendations, show the song accordingly

 ```python
     if mood in recommendations and genre in recommendations[mood]: